har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 SPIFFS partitions and Wifi settings.
 Flash the application and then revert to "erase sketch only".
 Do this if you make any changes to the SPIFFS partition, or are facing problems with IAP access after configuration.
-* The unit uses an RGB led to indicate status.
-Red for battery status, Green for sensor status, Blue for internet status.
+* The unit uses an RGB led to indicate status and errors.
-* On power up, the unit checks the battery voltage and will blink the Red LED from 1 to 5 times (5 for a fully charged battery, 1 for a discharged battery).
+* On power up, the unit checks the battery voltage and will flash the LED with magenta colour from 1 to 5 times (5 for a fully charged battery, 1 for a discharged battery).
 * The ESP8285 then reads a JSON configuration file in SPIFFS to retrieve the Thingspeak parameters (channel number and write API key).
-If this is the first time (you used the 'erase all' flash option), the AP configuration portal will start up.
-You will see the blue LED turn on.
+If this is the first time (you used the 'erase all' flash option), the AP configuration portal will start up, indicated by the LED turning Yellow.
 Connect to the WiFi access point with SSID "SPO2_HeartRate" within 90 seconds, and open the webpage 192.168.4.1 to access the Wifi configuration page.
 Here you enter the Internet access point SSID and password, and the Thingspeak channel number and API key.